-Hate crime refers to an attack or offense against an individual or his/her property in which the individual is intentionally selected because of his/her race, color, religion, national origin, gender, gender identity, gender expression, disability, or sexual orientation.
-The attack or offense may range from racial remarks or graffiti on school walls to threats of physical harm, intimidation, hate mail and hate e-mail, vandalism, arson, physical assault, etc. Students who believe they have been victims of a hate crime must immediately report the act to a teacher and/or school administrator.
+Hate crime refers to an attack or offense against an individual or his/ her property in which the individual is intentionally selected because of his/ her race, color, religion, national origin, gender, gender identity, gender expression, disability, or sexual orientation.
+The attack or offense may range from racial remarks or graffiti on school walls to threats of physical harm, intimidation, hate mail and hate e-mail, vandalism, arson, physical assault, etc. Students who believe they have been victims of a hate crime must immediately report the act to a teacher and/ or school administrator.
 Broward District Schools Police conducts hate crime investigations.

-National origin pertains to, but is not limited to, an individual's or his/her ancestor's place of origin, as well as, physical, cultural, or linguistic characteristics.
+National origin pertains to, but is not limited to, an individual's or his/ her ancestor's place of origin, as well as, physical, cultural, or linguistic characteristics.

-"Bullying" as defined in F.S.
-1006.147 includes "Cyberbullying" and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+"Bullying" means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as unwanted, purposeful written, verbal, nonverbal or physical behavior, including, but not limited to, any threatening, insulting, or dehumanizing gesture, by an adult or student, that has the potential to create an intimidating, hostile, or offensive educational environment or cause long term damage; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation, is carried out repeatedly and is often characterized by an imbalance of power.
 Bullying may involve, but is not limited to:

-- 1. Unwanted tTeasing

-- 3. Threatening

-- 5. Intimidating Stalking

-- 7. Stalking Theft
+1. Unwanted teasing 7.
+Theft

-- 9. Physical violence

-Public or private

-humiliation

-- 2. Theft Social exclusion\

-- 4. Sexual, religious, or racial harassment Intimidation
+2. Threatening 8.
+Sexual, religious, or racial harassment

-- 6. Public or private humiliation Physical violence
+3. Intimidating 9.
+Public humiliation

-- 8. Destruction of school or personal property Sexual, religious, or racial harassment
+4. Stalking 10.
+Destruction of school or personal property

-- 10. Social exclusion, including incitement and/or coercion Destruction of property
+5. Cyberbullying 11.
+Social exclusion, including incitement and/or

+6. Physical violence coercion

-- -11.Rumor or spreading of falsehoods
+12. Rumor or spreading of falsehoods